lukeraymonddowning/poser/README.md

 ```

 ### Belongs To Relationships
-What if we want to describe the inverse, a BelongsTo relationship?
+What if we want to describe the inverse, a `BelongsTo` relationship?
 Poser makes this easy too.
 Instead of
-prepending 'with', we can prepend 'for'.
+prepending `with`, we can prepend `for`.
 Let's take another look at our examples.
 Say we wanted to
 request that a customer is given a user.
 Simply do this:

 ```